kermitt2/grobid/doc/Principles.md

 ##Layout tokens, not text

-The different GROBID models do not work on text, but on **Layout Tokens** to exploit various visual/layout information avalable for every tokens.
+The different GROBID models do not work on text, but on **Layout Tokens** to exploit various visual/layout information available for every tokens.
 Layout information provide at the same time more criteria of decision for the recognition of structures and more robustness to layout variations.

 GROBID Layout Token is a structure containing the Unicode text token but also the associated available rich text information (font size and name, style attributes - bold, italic, superscript/subscript) and the location in the PDF expressed by bounding boxes.
 Layout Tokens are grouped following visual criteria (lines, blocks, columns) as a first result of the PDF layout analysis, and then further semantically grouped through the Machine Learning process, following the labeled fields.
 In addition, these layout information are used to create additional layout features like indentation, relative spacing indicators, relative page vertical and horizontal positions, character density or bitmap/vector graphics relative position information.
 In most GROBID models, these layout features are set at every layout tokens.